GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 Terraform project in `test/e2e/tf`.
 Configuring the Google Cloud infrastructure by hand after terraform runs is not allowed.

+The utility functions in `test/e2e` are intended to be used exclusively for end-to-end tests.

 ## Integration Tests

-Integration tests go in the `test/integration` package.
+Integration tests go in the `test/integration_test` package.
 Integration tests ensure that our operator interacts correctly with the kubernetes API.

+The utility functions in `test/integration` are intended to be used exclusively for integration tests.

 Integration tests are run using the Kubebuilder's `envtest` tool.
 This tool sets up a local kubernetes API server so that we can test if our operator interacts